Delano, California: 2023 estimates

 In 2023, the US Census Bureau estimated that 34.0% of the population were foreign-born.
 Of all people aged 5 or older, 27.1% spoke only English at home, 62.3% spoke Spanish, 0.4% spoke other Indo-European languages, 9.4% spoke Asian or Pacific Islander languages, and 0.8% spoke other languages.
 Of those aged 25 or older, 63.1% were high school graduates and 8.2% had a bachelor's degree.

 The median household income was $61,817, and the per capita income was $19,266.
 About 14.0% of families and 15.9% of the population were below the poverty line.

 Education

 The Delano Union School District operates eight elementary schools and three middle schools.
 The Delano Joint Union High School District provides three comprehensive high schools, a continuation high school, and an adult education center.

+The majority of Delano is in the Delano Union School District, and all of it is in the Delano Joint Union HSD.
+A small piece of Delano is in the Pond Union Elementary School District.